-The list of topics for ESM 2020 is tentative.
-It will be refined soon, and associated with name for lecturers by Summer 2019.
+The list of topics for ESM 2020 is in its final form.
 A detailed timetable is to be added as well.

 The question to the students is how magnetism can be used to solve key societal challenges.
 A good starting point is the list of societal challenges formulated by the EU: